+44 (0)1604 968 820 Speak to an expert

 Incentivise reviews and encourage feedback

 Feedback is important for eCommerce businesses, and often provides a lot of learning opportunities.
 Take the time to request feedback from customers who return items, especially if you start to see trends emerging.
-They may identify areas for you to make improvement, whether that’s on your website or to your fulfillment return process.
+They may identify areas for you to make improvement, whether that’s on your website or in your fulfillment return process.

 Similarly, if you can incentivise customers to review the items they buy, you may be able to persuade customers to keep items rather than send them back.
 There are many ways to incentivise reviews, whether that’s through a loyalty program, exclusive discounts, free items, and so on.